-When some people go through a loss, they would rather have hesech hadaas ("taking the mind off it") in order to avoid thinking about the loss, and in this way, they save themselves from experiencing the pain of the loss.
+When people some go through a loss, they would rather have hesech hadaas ("taking the mind off it") in order to avoid thinking about the loss, and in this way, they save themselves from experiencing the pain of the loss.
 But if someone wants to live truthfully, he knows that this is not the attitude to have towards loss.
+He will not bury his head in the sand.
+Instead, he is well-prepared for the loss long before it happens, by attaining clarity on how to live.
+He knows